cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 #### Username/Password authentication

-The first authentication method supported by Cloud Native PostgreSQL with the `pg_basebackup` bootstrap is based on username and password matching.
+The first authentication method supported by CloudNativePG with the `pg_basebackup` bootstrap is based on username and password matching.

 Make sure you have the following information before you start the procedure: